UN Sustainable Development Goals

 To achieve the goals, and benefit from them, we know the transformation has to begin with ourselves.
 The USLP is driving change within our business.
 Many of the goals of the USLP are closely related to the SDGs – and so action on the USLP contributes to the SDGs.
 In our Sustainable Living Report, we show where the strongest connections are, and where we are making the biggest contribution.

 At the same time, we know that the actions of a single business acting alone will not create the systemic change that's needed to achieve the vision set out by the SDGs.
-So, alongside our USLP, we're working on global and local partnerships that aim to transform current business models to address poverty, inequality and environmental challenges.
+So, alongside our USLP, we're working on global and local partnerships that aim to transform current business models to promote inclusivity, support diversity, and address poverty, inequality and environmental challenges.

 The SDGs are not 17 individual goals.
-They are a universal agenda with 17 inter-connected goals.
-Progress in one goal can both depend on and unlock progress in another – and interconnected goals require an interconnected approachRebecca Marmot, Global Vice President, Advocacy and Partnerships
+They are a universal agenda with 17 interconnected goals.
+Progress in one goal can both depend on and unlock progress in another – and interconnected goals require an interconnected approach.Rebecca Marmot, our Chief Sustainability Officer

 UN Global Goals

-In 2017, we mapped the SDGs to the nine pillars of the USLP – with 14 having a strong and direct link.
+We have mapped SDGs to the nine pillars of the USLP – with 14 having a strong and direct link given the breadth of our portfolio and activities.
 Further information on how we are taking action on these SDGs can be found throughout our Sustainable Living Report.
 For completeness, we have outlined our contribution to all the SDGs below.